persunde/swarmprom-improved/README.md

 # SWarmprom-IMproved aka SWIM

 Swarmprom is a starter kit for Docker Swarm monitoring.
+It is meant to be easy to use, deploy, modify and extend.

 SWarmprom-IMproved, also known as SWIM, is an updated version of the original [Swarmprom project](https://github.com/stefanprodan/swarmprom).

 SWIM uses the up to date versions (as of September 2023) of Prometheus, Grafana, cAdvisor, Node Exporter, Alert Manager and ~~Unsee~~ Karma.
-This is the same original stack that is used in Swarmprom.
+This is the same software stack that is used in the original Swarmprom, but with updated versions of the software.
 Unsee is replaced by Karma, which is a fork of Unsee by the original developer.

 ## Why use SWIM?